deepshig/mastermind/README.md

 * Logician
 * Random

-More details about them can be found in the [documentation](documentation.md)
+More details about the project can be found in the [documentation](documentation.md)

 ## Assumptions